Congressional District # 02

 In October 2009, a second Five Year Review began and was signed in March 2010.
 The review determined that the remedy is protective of human health and the environment because impacted soils have been removed; wastes have been consolidted into a 4-acre landfill and covered with an impermeable cover; impacted groundwater is currently being recovered and treated on site; and Institutional Controls to restrict current and future use of the site have been implemented.

-Based on groundwater sampling analysis which showed that there were no groundwater contaminants detected above clean up levels, EPA and MDEQ determined that the treatment system could be shut down in accordance with the Groundwater Monitoring Plan.
-The system was shut down in June 2010 and the contaminant levels remain under clean up goals.
-If the next two sampling events (scheduled December 2011 and March 2012) continue to show non-detect for groundwater contaminants, the groundwater remedy will be considered complete and the treatment system will be decommissioned prior to the transfer of the site to the state in August 2012.
+Based on groundwater sampling analysis which showed that there were no groundwater contaminants detected above clean up levels, EPA and MDEQ determined that the groundwater treatment system could be shut down in accordance with the Groundwater Monitoring Plan.
+The groundwater treatment system was shut down in June 2010 and the contaminant levels remain under clean up goals.
+The next two sampling events in December 2011 and March 2012 continued to show non-detect for groundwater contaminants.
+Therefore the groundwater remedy was considered complete.
+The treatment system was decommissioned on May 24, 2012.
+On August 29, 2012, EPA formally transferred the Operations and Maintenance for the site to MDEQ.
+The Final Close-out Report was signed on November 8, 2012.

 ContactsRemedial Project Manager, U.S. EPA